The Walters Way

 - Plan Right and Deliver First Time

 The Walters Way combines: our PRACTICALITY, our considered approach to all projects that ensures we plan correctly and deliver first time; our PRIDE, for our heritage, family and community that we’ve built and continue to build; our DEDICATION, how we go out of our way to exceed expectations; and our AUTHENTICITY, we’re genuine people with real lives and stories and we love what we do.

 From humble beginnings, our founder Gweirydd, or Dai as he’s more commonly known, has quietly built up one of the largest independently owned civil engineering, plant and development companies in the UK.
 Operating under the principle of complimentary growth, whenever he saw an opportunity to enter new markets or acquire a business that fitted with the groups’ activities, he did it.

 Our early work muckshifting was founded on graft, hard work and a reputation for getting the job done.
 We’ve since become a major regional civil engineer and the largest earthworks and material handling contractor in the UK.

 Throughout our history, we have organically grown and diversified into a number of related sectors and are now one of the foremost authorities at delivering infrastructure, renewable energy and residential development in Wales and the South West.
-These often complimentary business all came about for sound business reasons and have all proved to be profitable enterprises in their own right.
+These complimentary activities all came about for sound business reasons and have all proved to be profitable enterprises in their own right.